gradle/gradle/design-docs/features/continuous-build/improved-change-detection/README.md

 - [ ] Continuous build will trigger a rebuild when an input file is changed during build execution
 - [ ] Developer is able to easily determine the task/file that triggered a rebuild

+## Sub-Feature: Continuous build will trigger a rebuild when build configuration changes

+- [ ] Continuous build will trigger a rebuild when build script changes
+- [ ] Continuous build will trigger a rebuild when `buildSrc` changes
+- [ ] Continuous build will trigger a rebuild when a script plugin changes
+- [ ] Continuous build will trigger a rebuild when `settings.gradle` changes
+- [ ] Continuous build will trigger a rebuild when `gradle.properties` or `~/.gradle/gradle.properties` changes
-- [ ] Continuous build will trigger a rebuild when build configuration file changes
+- [ ] Continuous build will trigger a rebuild when any file read as input by configuration script logic changes

 ## Backlog / Open Issues / Not in scope